 As is often the case in a small town, Davis Junction - Monroe Center doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Davis Junction - Monroe Center with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.70% of adults in Davis Junction - Monroe Center have a bachelor's degree or advanced degree.
+The citizens of Davis Junction - Monroe Center are slightly less educated than the national average of 21.84% for the average city or town: 16.70% of adults in Davis Junction - Monroe Center have a bachelor's degree or advanced degree

 Davis Junction - Monroe Center is a very ethnically-diverse town.
 The people who call Davis Junction - Monroe Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davis Junction - Monroe Center residents report their race to be White.
 Davis Junction - Monroe Center also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.44% of the town’s residents.
 Important ancestries of people in Davis Junction - Monroe Center include German, Irish, English, Swedish, and Norwegian.